Delaware County Man Accused of Threatening Deputies With Weapon - NewsBreak

 Delaware County Man Accused of Threatening Deputies With Weapon

 A Delaware County man is accused of threatening Deputies with a knife as they attempted to arrest him on a Warrant on January 3.
-Authorities say...991thewhale.com
+Authorities say...cnynews.com

 A Delaware County man is accused of threatening Deputies with a knife as they attempted to arrest him on a Warrant on January 3.
-Authorities say...991thewhale.com
+Authorities say...cnynews.com

 Comments / 0